Content and Criteria

 The Secrétariat aux relations avec les québécois d’expression anglaise (SRQEA), Gouvernement du Quebec, funded this project.

-QUESCREN also receives funding from the Department of Canadian Heritage, the Canadian Institute for Research on Linguistic Minorities, and Concordia University.
+Additional support for this imitative was provided by the Department of Canadian Heritage, Health Canada supported by Dialogue McGill at McGill University, the Canadian Institute for Research on Linguistic Minorities, and Concordia University.